Swastik72/Code-Challenge/README.md

 1.First clone the project using the below url or you can also download the zip file from the given URL. https://github.com/Swastik72/Code-Challenge.git

-2. Install node modules using command "npm install".
+2. Install node modules using command "npm install" after removing the package-lock.json file.
 3. Install bootstrap using the following command. npm install bootstrap --save